 NYU is the leading institution in environmental and land use law among the top American law schools.
-Our faculty have established reputations for path-breaking research and scholarship that has driven policy formation in the United States on issues such as climate change, air pollution, and housing and urban development.
+Our faculty have established reputations for path-breaking research and scholarship that has driven policy formation in the United States on such issues as climate change, air pollution, housing and urban development, and contemporary urban environmental law.
 These professors also direct three separate research institutions at NYU that organize conferences and workshops on environmental, energy, and land use topics with leading decision-makers, advocates, and academics.
 Students actively engage with our faculty and their centers’ entrepreneurial research and activities as a complement to the formal curriculum.

 Energy, Law, and Policy

 The Law School capitalizes on its location in the world’s premier financial capital by providing students with an understanding of how major energy deals are financed and assembled, and the impediments that clean energy projects face.
 Energy Law Regulation and Policy, Oil and Gas Law and Governance, and US Energy Deals are classes being taught by leading practitioners this current academic year.
 Modern Crosscurrents in Energy and Environmental Law brings together developments in the energy and environmental contexts.

 New Approaches to Environmental Law

 Focus on Clinics

 NYU’s clinics combine intellectual inquiry with real-world practice experience by arranging for students to participate in fieldwork.
-Master’s students may apply for 3 such offerings that count toward the Environmental and Energy Law specialization:
+Master’s students may apply for these offerings that count toward the Environmental and Energy Law specialization:

 Classes Outside the Law School

-The Law School is a part of a premier research university and students can take classes in other parts of the university while undertaking the Environmental and Energy Law LLM.
+The Law School is a part of a premier research university and master's students can take classes in other parts of the university.
 Courses at the Wagner Graduate School of Public Service in economics, and urban, transportation, and other infrastructure issues are likely to be of particular interest for students in this specialization.
-With permission from the program director and Vice Dean, master’s students may take up to 6 credits at one of NYU’s other schools in completion of LLM requirements.
+With permission from the program director and Vice Dean, master’s students may take up to six credits at one of NYU’s other schools in completion of LLM requirements.